DFB-Pokal

 The competition was founded in 1935, then called the Tschammer-Pokal.
 The first titleholders were 1.
 FC Nürnberg.
 In 1937, Schalke 04 were the first team to win the double.
 The Tschammer-Pokal was suspended in 1944 due to World War II and disbanded following the demise of Nazi Germany.
 In 1952–53, the cup was reinstated in West Germany as the DFB-Pokal, named after the DFB, and was won by Rot-Weiss Essen.
 (FDGB-Pokal, the East German equivalent, started in 1949 and operated through the 1991 season, when it merged with the DFB-Pokal).

 Bayern Munich have won a record 20 titles.
-The current holders are RB Leipzig, who beat SC Freiburg 4–2 on penalties in the 2022 final to win their first title.
+The current holders are VfB Stuttgart, who beat Arminia Bielefeld 4–2 in the 2025 final to win their fourth title.
 Fortuna Düsseldorf hold the record for most consecutive tournament game wins (18) between 1978 and 1981, winning the cup in 1979 and 1980.

 Format

 The competition format has varied considerably since the inception of the Tschammer-Pokal in 1935.